sunnysingh/database/docs.md

 * `$password` (string): MySQL password.
 * `$charset` (string): MySQL charset.
 Default set to "utf8."
 * `$debug` (boolean): Turn debug mode on or off.
 If set to true, error messages will be shown.
 Errors are logged regardless.
 Default set to true.
-* If `$debug` is set to false, this message will be shown when there is a connection error.
+* `$errormsg` (string): If `$debug` is set to false, this message will be shown when there is a connection error.
 Default set to "Database connection failed."

 **Note**: The `$db` variable will be used throughout code snippets, but you are in no way limited to what you can name your database variable(s).